GreptimeTeam/docs/docs/v0.7/zh/contributor-guide/metasrv/admin-api.md

 Maintenance mode is disabled
 ```

-## /maintenance/set HTTP endpoint
+### PUT

-The `/maintenance/set` endpoint accepts POST HTTP requests and you can toggle the maintenance status of your metasrv instance.
+The `/maintenance` endpoint accepts PUT HTTP requests and you can toggle the maintenance status of your metasrv instance.

-The metasrv will ignore detected region failures when under maintenance.
-This is useful when the datanodes are planned to be unavailable for a short period of time; for example, rolling upgrade for datanodes.

-### Definition

 ```bash
 curl -X GET http://localhost:3002/admin/maintenance/set